bernolgodson/academy_project/README.md

 ## Jenkins configuration

     On Jenkins, go to Manage Plugins and make sure or add the two plugins "SSH plugin" and "GitHub plugin".
-    Go to Configure System and under SSH remote hosts, add in your SSH sites that your project will connect to.
+    Go to Configure System and under Publish over SSH , add in your SSH servers that your project will connect to.
     Go to credentials and set up credential username + ssh key path Add a new item and select the "pipeline".
-    Under Source Code Management, add the Git repository and specify your branch.
+    Under Source Code Management, add the Git repository.
     Under Build Triggers, select the GitHub hook trigger for GITScm polling.
-    Under Build, add a build step and select Execute shell script on remote host using ssh, then select your SSH site and Save your job and go over to your GitHub repository and in settings add a webhook.
+    Under Pipeline, specify the pipeline script to be read from SCM, also add the Git repository, specify your branch save your job and go over to your GitHub repository and in settings add a webhook.
     Make changes to the code and commit the changes to notify Jenkins to automatically run a build.

 ## Built With